 |Panorama of four Rolleiflex exposures on 120-size film.|

 Then the unimaginable happened.
 Five months after visiting the observation deck, the towers were destroyed.
-My coworkers and I watched television in the office transfixed and saw the towers implode and throw up an immense dust cloud.
+My coworkers and I watched television in our Vicksburg office transfixed as we saw the towers implode and throw up an immense dust cloud.

 This was the remains of the Winter Garden, across West Street from the Trade Center Plaza.
 It once housed beautiful palm trees.